About

 Aurora Borealis Notifications was founded by us, Amy Stratman and Kristie Stariha.
 In the winter of 2009-2010, we started a phone tree telling our friends that the aurora was out.
 This was not something new, aurora phone trees have been around Alaska for years.
 Little did we know we are not alone in our enthusiasm, and the list grew, so we went to onto Facebook to notify more people.
 We were the first aurora group and page on Facebook and we have inspired many other groups, with some leaving our group to start their own.

 This is a network for Alaska residents and visitors to get real time notifications when the aurora borealis is visible in the sky.
 We also help spread the word from other areas around the world.
 In fact, group members from Minnesota and parts of Canada were becoming more plentiful than Alaskans!
-This service is powered by the human eye, and not by a computer.
-Although we love the science of space weather, we like to document and report the aurora season in an unscientific manner.
+This service is powered by the human eye, and not by a computer or app.
+Although we love the science of space weather, we like to document and report the aurora season in an unscientific manner, simply meaning we just want to look at the sky.
 We just like making sure you don’t miss the lights! *hint: don’t be asleep!
+To enjoy the science by documenting, there are a few citizen science projects out there that will be glad to hear your report.

-We watch the sky nightly from mid August through the end of April.
-Auroras may still be seen in parts of Alaska where it gets dark into May, but the time frame of dark sky is so small, if you want to see the aurora, you can just wait for the dark hour (literally one or two hours).
+We watch the sky nightly from the first week of August through the end of April.
+Auroras may still be seen in parts of Alaska (and northern Canada) where it gets dark into May, but the time frame of dark sky is so small, if you want to see the aurora, you can just wait for the dark hour (literally one or two hours).
 Auroras are seen in lower latitudes year round (in the northern states and southern provinces of Canada), if the aurora storm is strong enough.

-If you like chatting about the aurora and want more than the Facebook page has to offer, go to our always free Facebook group to talk about what you see, your photos, camera settings, special events, and more.
+If you like chatting about the aurora and want more than seeing pictures on the Facebook Page, go to our always free Facebook Group to talk about what you see, your photos, camera settings, special events, and more.

 Amy Stratman